Decoding Topological Subsystem Color Codes Over the Erasure Channel using Gauge Fixing: Background

 \subsection{Error model}

-We assume the erasures occur independently on each qubit with a probability $\varepsilon$.
-Under the erasure model, the density matrix of a qubit $(\rho)$ evolves as follows:

-In other words, with probability $1-\varepsilon$, the state remains unchanged and with probability $\varepsilon$, the qubit is replaced with the completely mixed state.
+We assume the erasures occur independently on each qubit with a probability $\varepsilon$ and each qubit is erased with probability $\varepsilon$.
+Once the loss is detected, the erased qubit is replaced with a completely mixed state.
 For the purposes of decoding, we can measure the syndrome with the replaced qubit \cite{moncy2018performance,kulkarni2019decoding,delfosse2020linear,delfosse2012upper}.
 Since the completely mixed state can be written as $\frac{I}{2}=\frac{1}{4}\rho + \frac{1}{4} X \rho X +\frac{1}{4} Y \rho Y + \frac{1}{4} Z \rho Z$ this is equivalent to placing one of the Pauli errors, $I, X, Y, Z$ with equal probability on the erased qubit.
 These errors are induced by the erasure and we refer to them as erasure induced Pauli errors.
 Decoding over an erasure channel requires us to correct the erasure induced Pauli errors.